 Robert J. Anello has litigated in the federal and state courts for more than thirty years.
-He focuses his practice on white collar criminal defense, complex civil litigation, internal investigations and reviews, and appeals.
-Bob also is widely recognized for his dedication to organizations serving the legal community.
-He currently serves as President of the Federal Bar Council, as a fellow of the American College of Trial Lawyers, and as a fellow of the American Bar Foundation and the New York State Bar Foundation.
+He focuses his practice on white collar criminal defense, regulatory enforcement matters, complex civil litigation, internal investigations and reviews, and appeals.
+Bob is widely recognized for his skills as a criminal and civil trial attorney, and his ability to negotiate effectively on behalf of his clients.
+He is President Emeritus of the Federal Bar Council, and is a fellow of the American College of Trial Lawyers, and a fellow of the American Bar Foundation and the New York State Bar Foundation.

-Bob has been named a leading lawyer by Chambers USA: America's Leading Lawyers in the area of Litigation: White Collar Crime & Government Investigations, has been recognized in White Collar Criminal Defense by The Legal 500 United States: The Clients' Guide to the US Legal Profession, and has been recognized as a Litigation Star by Benchmark Litigation: The Definitive Guide to America's Leading Litigation Firms & Attorneys.
-The Who's Who Legal 100 Guide has described Bob as, "thoroughly committed to his clients ... with a 'gold standard reputation'" and The International Who's Who of Business Lawyers has noted that Bob is, "considered by peers to be 'utterly brilliant.'"
+Bob's achievements have been recognized by his clients and peers.
+Indeed, he has been named a leading lawyer by Chambers USA: America's Leading Lawyers for Business in the area of Litigation: White Collar Crime & Government Investigations, has been recognized in White Collar Criminal Defense by The Legal 500 United States, and has been recognized as a “Litigation Star” by Benchmark Litigation: The Definitive Guide to America's Leading Litigation Firms & Attorneys in the area of White-Collar Crime/Enforcement/Investigations.
+Bob has also been recognized in Thomson Reuters' Super Lawyers.
+The Who's Who Legal 100 Guide has described Bob as, thoroughly committed to his clients ... with a 'gold standard reputation.'
+Who's Who Legal - The International Who's Who of Business Lawyers has recognized Bob as a leading business crime defense lawyer, noting that he “'stands out' for his 'first class' litigation skills,” and is considered by peers to be 'utterly brilliant.'

-In addition to his role as President of the Federal Bar Council, he also has served as the Chairman of the Audit Committee for the Association of the Bar of the City of New York, is the past chair of the Association's Committee on Professional Responsibility and a past member of the Association's Committee on Professional and Judicial Ethics, the Criminal Courts Committee, and the Judicial Committee.
-Bob also was named as a member of the Association's Ad Hoc Committee on Multi-disciplinary Practice and the Ad Hoc Committee Task Force on the Role of Lawyers in Corporate Governance.
-He is a member of the New York State Bar Association's House of Delegates.
-In addition, Bob is a member of numerous bar associations including the New York Council of Defense Lawyers, (member, Professional Responsibility Committee) the Securities Industry Association, the American Bar Association's Forfeiture Section, and the Association of Professional Responsibility Lawyers.
-Bob is also a member of the Board of Directors of the New York Organ Donor Network, a member of its Executive Committee, and Chairman of its Audit Committee.
+Bob also is widely known for his dedication to organizations serving the legal community.
+He is a member of the Nominating Committee for the Association of the Bar of the City of New York, the New York State Bar Association's House of Delegates, and the Departmental Disciplinary Committee of the Appellate Division, First Department.
+Bob currently serves on the Board of Trustees of The Supreme Court Historical Society.
+He is also a fellow of the Litigation Counsel of America.
+Bob is also a member of numerous bar associations, including the New York Council of Defense Lawyers' Professional Responsibility Committee, the Securities Industry Association, the American Bar Association's Forfeiture Section, and the Association of Professional Responsibility Lawyers.
+He formerly served as the chairman of the Audit Committee for the Association of the Bar of the City of New York and the Association's Committee on Professional Responsibility.
+Bob is a past member of the Association's Committee on Professional and Judicial Ethics, the Criminal Courts Committee, and the Judicial Committee.
+He also was named as a member of the Association of the Bar of the City of New York's Ad Hoc Committee on Multi-disciplinary Practice and the Ad Hoc Committee Task Force on the Role of Lawyers in Corporate Governance.
+Bob is a member of the Board of Directors of the New York Organ Donor Network, a member of its Executive Committee, and Chairman of its Audit Committee.